sunalipatro-kd/Geocoding_App/README.md

 # Geocoding_App
-This a Geocoding Application which helps to fetch details of address
+This a Geocoding Application which helps to fetch details of address.
+Testing pipeline